UniFy-Endpoint/Windows-Updates-Readiness/README.md

 This release includes three scripts to manage Windows Update readiness:

+- **Windows-Updates-Readiness_v2.1.ps1**
+  Unified Platform Script combining detection and remediation capabilities with options to run detection only (`-DetectOnly`), enable aggressive cleanup (`-AggressiveCleanup`), or skip hardware eligibility checks (`-SkipHardwareCheck`).
+Designed as a Platform Script in Intune running as SYSTEM.

 - **Windows-Updates-Readiness-Detection_v2.1.ps1**
   Detection-only script that checks all readiness factors including registry/policy compliance, hardware eligibility for Windows 11, disk space, cleanup opportunities, Windows Update component health, and update pause states.
   Returns exit code 1 if issues are detected, 0 if compliant.
 Designed for use as an Intune Proactive Remediation Detection script.